kensanata/spellcasters/Qunu.md

 ### The Book of Witchcraft

-**Charm person** (1) affects a single target, save vs. spells to resist.
-To break free, victims save again every day if their intelligence is 13 or better, every week if their intelligence is average, or every month if their intelligence is 8 or lower.
-While charmed, victims treat you as their best friend.
+**Charm male** (1) affects a single male person¹ target for a day, save vs. spells to resist.
+While charmed, victims treat you as their true love.
+To leave you is to die.
+To resist you in anything is impossible.
 Once victims break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Mind rot** (1) confuses a target within 60ft for half an hour.
 They don't remember what they are doing here, they don't remember their